 - "I know that some girls and women in your country have been cut.
-What do you think about this?" - "Can you please tell me if FGM has affected you or your family?"\ - If yes, "do you remember how old you were?" - "Have you had any complications or problems because of it"?
+What do you think about this?" - "Can you please tell me if FGM has affected you or your family?" - If yes, "do you remember how old you were?" - "Have you had any complications or problems because of it"?
 "Are you aware of health services that can support you?"
-(Give details) - If yes or no,"Are you aware of the health problems that girls and women can have?" - Explain the short term and long term health and psychological problems - "Is cutting part of your culture or religion?
-If yes:\ - "Tell me about this" - "Do you think FGM is connected to witchcraft and/or marriageability?" - "What are your family's views on FGM?"\ - Explore location and frequency of contact with family members.
+(Give details) - If yes or no, "Are you aware of the health problems that girls and women can have?" - Explain the short term and long term health and psychological problems - "Do you feel that cutting part of your culture or required by religion?
+If yes: - "Tell me about this?"
+Highlight FGM is not required by any religion. - "Do you think FGM is connected to witchcraft and/or marriageability?"
+If yes, why? - "What are your family's views on FGM?" - Explore location and frequency of contact with extended family members.